erickampman/erickampman/README.md

 I'm Eric Kampman.
-I've been a software developer for many years, and am proficient in Swift, Objective-C(++), C++ and C.
+I've been a software developer for many years, and am proficient in Swift, Objective-C(++), C++ and C, with a minor in Python.

 I'm focused on iOS and MacOS multiplatform target apps.
 Latest projects: